 The small toothed wheel that appears at the base that holds the lens, just above the counter, is where the apertures are adjusted.
 The idea is probably that the photographer will adjust the speed first, according to the type of subject he wants to photograph, and only then the exposure fine adjustment is made by looking through the viewfinder and using this ring at the base of the camera.

 It is not a bad idea as a workflow, but considering that the iris is a device in the form of a disk, coaxial with the lens tube, an external ring would be the most obvious, simple, inexpensive solution and should not be a surprise that it was later consecrated.

-Inside, where the film is transported, the Retinas are well constructed and the guides designed in order to facilitate the loading of the film and its transport without suffering any type of abrasion.
+Inside, where the film is transported, the Retinas are well constructed and the guides designed in order to facilitate the loading of the film and its transport without suffering any type of scratches or abrasion.